dionman/beta-cores/code/README.md

-# $\beta$-cores: Robust Large-Scale Bayesian Data Summarization in the Presence of Outliers
+# \beta-cores: Robust Large-Scale Bayesian Data Summarization in the Presence of Outliers